OrShazam/SharpEye/README.md

 # SharpEye
-a cheap attempt to scan a directory for infected and malicious files, the Watcher class Idea is <del>bluntly copied</del> inspired from 'Flangvik'
+A cheap attempt to scan a directory for infected and malicious files, the Watcher class idea and the file scanning procedure are <del>bluntly copied</del> inspired from 'Flangvik' and 'rasta-mouse', respectively